-Creating a ZIP archive on Mac is easy, and with compression tools built right into macOS, there is no need to download additional ZIP utilities for Mac or plugins to quickly create zip archives and compress a single file, a group of files, or an entire folder.
+Creating a ZIP archive on Mac is easy, and with compression tools built right into macOS, there is no need to download additional ZIP utilities for Mac or plugins to quickly create ZIP archives and compress a single file, a group of files, or an entire folder.

-Select a file to be added to the archive.
+2. Select a file to be added to the archive.

-Select the option Compress.
+4. Select the option Compress.

 You can change the destination of your compressed files by opening an application that performs compression.
 It’s called the Archive Utility and can be found using Spotlight search.